kevincoakley/sharing-jupyter-notebooks/Quick-Start-Guide-for-Sharing-Jupyter-Notebooks.md

 ```

 The Anaconda environment export command will only capture packages installed using the conda and PIP package managers.
-CRAN R packages installed using the install.packages() command, should have all of the install.packages() commands written in a file named install.R[^5].
+CRAN R packages installed using the install.packages() command, should have all of the install.packages() commands written in a file named install.R[^5] and a postBuild[^6] file should be included for compatibility with Binder.

 Include detailed instructions in the README file included with the Jupyter notebook for installing packages installed from source code.
-Jupyter notebooks that require packages installed from source code will need additional configuration files[^6] in order to run on the Binder service.
+Jupyter notebooks that require packages installed from source code will need additional configuration files[^7] in order to run on the Binder service.
+A postBuild[^8] shell script is the recommended way to automate the installation of any packages from source and is compatible with the Binder service.

 **3.4 Custom External Library and Dataset Dependencies**